Dynamical ideals and the axiom of choice

-\begin{enumerate} \item If the dynamical ideal is $\gs$-complete then the associated permutation model satisfies the countable axiom of choice; \item if the dynamical ideal is definably closed and the associated permutation model satisfies the countable axiom of choice, then the dynamical ideal is $\gs$-complete. \end{enumerate} \end{theorem}
+\begin{enumerate} \item If the dynamical ideal is dynamically $\kappa$-complete then the associated permutation model satisfies the axiom of $\kappa$-choice; \item if the dynamical ideal is dynamically closed and the associated permutation model satisfies the axiom of $\kappa$-choice, then the ideal is dynamically $\kappa$-complete. \end{enumerate} \end{theorem}